NinaK7/CNN-model-for-molecular-detection/README.md

 # CNN-model-for-molecular-detection

-This repository contains elements to use the CNN-model from the article "Identification of molecular line emission using Convolutional Neural Networks" (Kessler et al. 2025).
-Ones needs to install and use the framework CIANNA (Cornu 2025) which can be found at : https://github.com/Deyht/CIANNA.
+This repository contains scripts to use the CNN-model from the article "Identification of molecular line emission using Convolutional Neural Networks" (Kessler et al. 2025).

+# Framework
+Ones needs to install the framework CIANNA (Cornu 2025) which can be found at : https://github.com/Deyht/CIANNA.

+# CNN-model
+Ones needs to download the CNN-model from the repository : https://zenodo.org/records/16899524?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjQ5NzgyZDhkLWE5NjgtNGQyYS1iZjgzLWFjMDEzZmEzNDBhNiIsImRhdGEiOnt9LCJyYW5kb20iOiJlZDczYzFjOTZkYWFhNzU2MWRmMTVhNWVjOGU0OWY4OCJ9.Zw0pqst9z0m0VvokEFTQI0t6x-Qjj2Q7Do1vfiVmfYwEA_i4DeD5Vyn5rXYCpV1lexe17tJ-JJWDIjQlOJYDVg
-The CNN-model to be used is stored in the folder "net_save/" as well as the values of the loss computed on the validation dataset ("error.txt") obtained during CNN training.

-To infer the model, one needs to take into account the "mask.npy" file that contains a mask that should be multipled by the spectrum on which the prediction is made.
+The CNN-model to be used is stored as "net0_s0099.dat" in the folder "model/".
+To infer the model, one needs to take into account the "model/mask.npy" file that contains a mask that should be multipled by the spectrum on which the prediction is made.

+# Datasets
+In the later Zenodo repository, one can also find :
+  - The test dataset used in the article can be found in the folder "test_dataset/", which is divided into the subsets "recipe/" and "unconstrained/", each one containing the spectra ("data_test.npy") and the associated labels ("target_test.npy").
+  - The file "spectrum/hot_core_spectrum.npy" is an exemple of synthetic spectrum where all the molecules are detectable.

+# Using the CNN-model
 The script "pred_AVG.py" presents the steps to follow to obtain a prediction on the averaged model.
 Whereas, the script "pred_MC_dropout.py" shows how to produce results through a Monte Carlo drop out approach.

-The file "hot_core_spectrum.npy" is an exemple of synthetic spectrum where all the molecules are detectable.

-A test dataset can be found at : https://zenodo.org/records/16899524?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjQ5NzgyZDhkLWE5NjgtNGQyYS1iZjgzLWFjMDEzZmEzNDBhNiIsImRhdGEiOnt9LCJyYW5kb20iOiJlZDczYzFjOTZkYWFhNzU2MWRmMTVhNWVjOGU0OWY4OCJ9.Zw0pqst9z0m0VvokEFTQI0t6x-Qjj2Q7Do1vfiVmfYwEA_i4DeD5Vyn5rXYCpV1lexe17tJ-JJWDIjQlOJYDVg